 students are not allowed to wear flip-flop sandals or heels at any time

 Fridays are casual dress.
 Jeans and t-shirts are permitted as long as the logo is in compliance with school policy.
 On calendar designated days students are allowed to wear the announced dress for that day, you can find this information under school spirit days.

 We would love to have you join the Back Bulldog family!
 For more information about enrollment, transfers, withdraws, and required documents and prekindergarten eligibility requirements, see the district Enrollment page.

 Two class parties are held each school year to recognize Valentine's Day and the Winter Holiday break.
 Please check the online Calendar or your child's take-home information for dates, times on school holiday parties.
 If your child is unable to participate in a school-wide party for any reason, we will happily provide alternative activities.
 Please inform your child's teacher so we can make arrangements.

 We ensure the safety of students, staff, visitors and property 24 hours a day, seven days a week.

-We have an assigned police officers at Back Elementary.
-Officer Bell visits our campus regularly to provide a positive presence in our school, interact with students and provide safety education.
+We have an assigned police officer at Back Elementary.
+Our School Resource Officer (SRO) visits our campus regularly to provide a positive presence in our school, interact with students and provide safety education.